180

 MATTHEW 5:10_Blessed are they which are persecuted for righteousness sake: for theirs is the kingdom of heaven.

-No one wants to be persecuted, for any reason – even righteousness.
+No one wants to be persecuted for any reason—even righteousness.
 But if we are, let’s hope we respond as the Apostles after they were beaten for teaching the words of Jesus.
-Acts 5:41 (KJV), “And they departed from the presence of the council, rejoicing that they were counted worthy to suffer shame for his name.

 Jesus says we’re blessed if we are persecuted.
-He says the reward is the same as for those who are poor in spirit – the kingdom of heaven.
+He says the reward is the same as for those who are poor in spirit: the kingdom of heaven.
 I still see this reference to the kingdom of heaven as something we attain in this life.
 There is a difference.
 We do not experience the kind of perfection in the earthly kingdom as we will in the eternal heavenly kingdom.
-But we can experience the power of walking free in our spirit and overpowering fear, in this kingdom of heaven.
+But we can experience the power of walking free in our spirit and overpowering fear in this kingdom of heaven.

 I hope I appreciate persecution when it causes me to become a part of the kingdom of heaven.
-I know I will suffer persecution as a part of God’s kingdom in this life.

-I must take heed to the reason Jesus says I will be persecuted – for the sake of righteousness.
+I must take heed to the reason Jesus says I will be persecuted: for the sake of righteousness.

 PRAYER